CyzmiX/animFULL/README.md

 ## What is AnimFULL?

-AnimFULL is a sprite sheet support library made for the amaziing love2D game framework, it's simple, (kinda) fast, and easy to use!
+AnimFULL is a sprite sheet support library made for the amaziing love2D game framework, it's simple, fast, and easy to use!

 ## Example Code